nouragamal735/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script that creates an alias
+:q
+:wq

+cat README.md